Trevohack/DynastyPersist/README.md

 * Module Number: `7`

-#### LD_PRELOAD Privilege Escalaion Config
+#### LD_PRELOAD Privilege Escalation Config

 * LD_PRELOAD is an environment variable in Linux that allows users to pre-load a shared library before other libraries.
 Privilege escalation using LD_PRELOAD involves loading a malicious library to intercept and modify system calls, potentially gaining elevated privileges.
-The module backdoors commands like `find` and `wget`.
+The module backdoors command like `find` and `wget`.

 * Module Number: `8`